-Goldschmied disappeared completely from the scene after that one stamp and only re-emerged in 1940, after the engraver Karl Seizinger had left Czechoslovakia for Yugoslavia in at the end of 1938 and the engraver Bohumil Heinz had passed away in May 1940.
+Goldschmied disappeared completely from the scene after that one stamp, after other engravers were taken on who basically stole the limelight.
+Goldschmied's work in these years mainly consisted of either preparing or finishing off other engravers' dies.
+He only re-emerged in 1940, after the engraver Karl Seizinger had left Czechoslovakia for Yugoslavia at the end of 1938 and the engraver Bohumil Heinz had passed away in May 1940.

 Maybe slightly less confusing is the case of the 1944 St Vitius's Cathedral stamps, again of Bohemia and Moravia, which has been discussed on the Stampcommunity forum some years ago.
 These stamps are generally attributed to Jindra Schmidt, but there is some evidence to suggest it may well have been Goldschmied who engraved these.
 Goldschmied often used to sign his engravings with a hidden G somewhere in the design.
 And exactly such a G has been found on the St Vitius's Cathedral stamp.
 Again, official records do not clarify anything so we'll probably never know.

-|Coiurtesy of the Stampcommunity website|
+|Courtesy of the Stampcommunity website|

 You will find Jaroslav Goldschmied's database HERE.